IdanDavidOr/ECG_classification/README.md

 > some was lost, so I will come back to that at a later point.
 >
 > Then it is downsampled to 100Hz In order to have similar length signals

+# analysis and using the model

+the 2 colab notebooks are where the work happens

+In retrospect, I would design this a little different in later iterations